stackia/test2doc.js/README.md

 - `uncapture ()` - uncapture this
     - return: the uncaptured original object for this

+# Roadmap

+- [ ] Add unit tests and integrate with Travis CI
+- [ ] Incremental document generation
+- [ ] Swagger support
+- [ ] Write an extension for supertest to simplify grammer

 # License

 The project is released under [MIT License](https://github.com/stackia/test2doc.js/blob/master/LICENSE).